guraltsev/pkg/docs/issues/03-config-representation-simplification-blueprint.md

 ### Slice 4: shrink `WindowsPlatform` to a minimal boundary

-Do **not** remove the idea of a Windows boundary if it still helps tests and keeps the section structure readable.
+Do **not** remove the idea of a Windows boundary: it still helps tests and keeps the section structure readable.

 Do reduce the facade to the smallest surface the package manager truly needs.